MV Manta Queen 8 Overview

 Manta Queen 8 is a new Similan diving liveaboard that starts its 4D4N trips in November 2017.
 There are three types of cabin to choose from, and all are air-conditioned.
 The best-value cabins have 2 bunk beds, but still offer storage space and privacy.
 These are ideal for divers on a budget, and those who want to meet fellow Similan diving enthusiasts.
 For more privacy but still at an unbeatable price, Manta Queen 8 has twin & double cabins that have private en-suite bathrooms.
 No more than 2 guests stay in each cabin.

 The Manta Queen fleet of boats offers unbeatable value as well as the widest selection of trips and departure dates.
-Trips depart from Tab Lamu Pier in Khao Lak around 9pm after guests have been picked up from local hotels and fitted with equipment at the dive centre.
+Trips depart from Tab Lamu Pier in Khao Lak in the evening after guests have been picked up from local hotels and fitted with equipment at the dive centre.
 Safety and boat briefings take place in the evening and after a light meal the boat sails out to the Similan Islands for five days of fantastic scuba diving.
 After starting each cruise at a relatively easy dive site at the Similan Islands, the captain and cruise leader choose the best dive sites for the guests taking into account the sea & weather conditions.
 The diving is around the Similan Islands for the first one-two days, then further north to Koh Bon, Koh Tachai and then Thailand's best dive site: Richelieu Rock.
 Depending in the conditions and marine life experienced on the way north, the team choose the best dive sites on the way back, normally stopping at Koh Bon again and then a couple of local shipwrecks on the way back to the pier.